dabit3/aws-amplify-workshop-web/README.md

 ```bash
 amplify init
 ```

-> Next, we'll walk through the `amplify init` setup, but if you'd like to see a video walkthrough of this setup, click [here](https://youtu.be/Y3l8nlNmVwk).

 - Choose your default editor: __Visual Studio Code (or your default editor)__
 - Please choose the type of app that you're building __javascript__